huineng/angular-aot-fixer-pug/README.md

 The compiler will then be able to resolve the `.pug` import as a string (The content is exposed as a export named `tpl`!)

 In the above example a file called `./this-component.pug.ts` will be generated.
-You may safely `.gitignore` *.pug.ts files since you'll only need them for `ngc`.
+You may safely add `*.pug.ts` files to your `.gitignore` since you'll only need them for the AOT compiler run.

 Usage:
 ------
 ```
-node_modules/.bin/ngc-fixer-pug --src-path src
+node_modules/.bin/ng2-aot-fixer-pug --src-path src
 ```